 As declarer we must take stock of the hand and should note that we have six top tricks (two Spades, one Heart, two Diamonds and a Club) so need to develop some more.
-The best suit to establish is Clubs (it being normal to look to our long suit for "extra tricks") so we should play on them.
+The suit to establish to make up the shortfall is Clubs (it being normal to look to our long suit for "extra tricks"), so we should play on them.

-The optimal way of playing the hand is to win the opening Diamond lead with the ◆K over East's ◆J and play off the ♣A and another Club, forcing out the ♣K.
+The best way of playing the hand is to win the opening Diamond lead with the ◆K over East's ◆J and play off the ♣A and another Club, forcing out the ♣K.

-As it happens, West has the King and takes the trick, eventually, as Clubs are played at him.
-Another Diamond knocks out the •A but by then we have enough tricks to make the contract.
+As it happens, West has the King and takes the trick eventually as Clubs are played at him.
+Another Diamond knocks out dummy's •A but by then we have enough tricks to make the contract.